More than 200 have died in flooding around Valencia, Spain, in recent days, and Texans on Mission is helping a church there respond to the need.

 The Associated Press reported that in a “matter of minutes, flash floods caused by heavy downpours in eastern Spain swept away almost everything in their path.
 With no time to react, people were trapped in vehicles, homes and businesses.
 Many died and thousands of livelihoods were shattered.”

-TXM sent thousands of dollars to the Torrent congregation to help it respond to community needs, said Mickey Lenaman, TXM chief executive officer.
+TXM sent thousands of dollars to the Torrent congregation to help it respond to community needs, said Mickey Lenamon, TXM chief executive officer.
 “Thanks to our donors’ ongoing support, we have funds available for unexpected needs encountered by our ministry partners.
 Together, we are delivering help, hope and healing in Christ’s name – here in Texas and around the world.”

 Pastor Rojas has had a relationship with TXM for about 15 years as a result of his previous ministry in Cuba.
 TXM has been “faithful, truthful and responsible with their commitment to the Lord and with people in need,” Rojas said.
 Today, “I can serve and minister here in Spain … thanks to your ministry and generosity to give.”